Taxonomy, Botanical Classification for Daffodil Bulbs

 Planting depth should be 2-3 times bulb height.
 The pointy part should face up.
 Some gardeners fertilize at planting time with bone meal.
 Others say bone meal is unnecessary at this time and invites pests to dig around, which could dislodge your daffodil bulbs.
 If this is a concern, lay chicken wire on top of the ground after planting.
 Or you could hold off on the bone meal till spring and just use some compost when planting.

 The Name Game: Jonquils and Paperwhites Are Also "Daffodils"

-The American Daffodil Society recommends "daffodil" as "the common name for all members of the genus Narcissus."
-Since jonquils and paperwhites are classified as Narcissus flowers, they, too, can be called "daffodils."
+The American Daffodil Society (ADS) recommends "daffodil" as "the common name for all members of the genus, Narcissus."
+Since jonquils and paperwhites are classified as Narcissus flowers, they, too, can be called "daffodils," they observe.

 The ADS explains just what constitutes a "jonquil":

 "As a rule, but not always, jonquil species and hybrids are characterized by several yellow flowers, strong scent, and rounded foliage."

 Another term you will hear is "Paperwhites."
 Paperwhites are also part of the genus, Narcissus and may also be referred to simply as white "daffodils."